KDE Plasma

 • Set single click to open files in Workspace Behavior > General Behavior.

-KDE already has a pretty good set of default shortcuts.
+KDE already has a pretty good set of default settings and shortcuts.
 You can add shortcuts to start Kitty or Dolphin or Brave or any other application, by going to system settings > shortcuts.

 In the shortcuts window, click on Global Shortcuts and then click on the Add button below the list of components.
 It’s a plus sign on my computer.
 If a shortcut is already assigned, KDE will warn you and ask you if you really want to reassign it.